Convex-Dev/design/docs/overview/faq.md

 We achieve all this *without* resorting to over-complicated scaling solutions that introduce various new problems (e.g. cross-shard transactions).
 We can always add additional scaling features later, but it may not even be necessary.

 ## How do I integrate my application with Convex?

 Convex provides several mechanisms for integration.

-For most decentralised apps, it is easy to build a client-side application that makes use of the **Client API**.
+For most decentralised apps, it is easy to build a client-side application that makes use of the **HTTP Client API**.
 This is a convenient REST API using JSON that is ideal for web and mobile applications developers.

 Advanced applications can use the **Binary API** and construct messages directly to communicate with Peers.
 This is currently only possible for JVM-based languages (Java, Clojure, Scala etc.), but more may be supported in the future.

 Integrators can also use **Direct Peer Integration** where they run a fully operational Convex Peer alongside their server-side applications.
 This approach is complex and recommended only if you want maximum performance and/or want to interact with the CVM state directly (e.g. for search or indexing purposes).
-The convex.world server itself uses this technique.
+The `convex.world` sandbox itself uses this technique.

 ## What should go on-chain?